 Now, that survey should have been the end of the push for a government-controlled hierarchy dictating how education was to be done.
 If they were really interested in the education of these children, they should have opted for scholarships to cover that 4% that were not in school.
 Yet they instead continued to demand common schools, and ultimately were successful.
 An educational hierarchy was set up regardless of the need.
 To me, this reveals the true motivation: control.

 Their success in Boston was then duplicated in the state: Massachusetts later became the first state to create a state board of education.
 The first secretary of that board was a Unitarian.
-I’ll talk about him when this series on education continues in couple days.
-Come back and learn more.
+I’ll talk about him when this series on education continues in a couple days.